-A rare evening Food Crawl, Village Nights is designed for people who want to walk and talk and eat in one of the most influential neighborhoods on earth.
+A rare evening food crawl through Greenwich Village, Village Nights is for people who want to walk, talk, and eat their way through one of the most influential mega-hoods on earth.

 We meet near Astor Place.
 Exact location sent with booking confirmation.